01437 765 765 OPENING HOURS

 The Mari Lwyd

-The men then proceed through the valley from house to house chanting as they go.
+The men then parade the Mari Llwyd through the valley from house to house chanting as they go.
 The inhabitants of each house are to reply with a verse but if they fail, the group invite themselves in for food, drink and celebrations.
-These traditions are all bringing the community together and so the dwellers of these houses often give no verse in response and welcomed the men inside.
+These traditions are all about bringing the community together and so the dwellers of these houses often give no verse in response and instead welcome the men inside.
+Nowadays, the Mari Llwyd ritual is seen throughout the Christmas season and has been known to start appearing recently at various midwinter events across the country.

 Gwaun Valley Pembrokeshire

 Some traditions die out with time passing, but not this one.
-Bessie Davies, the landlord of the Dyffryn Arms, has had a large hand in ensuring that this is one tradition which is sticking around.
-Many will head into the pub for a tipple or two for Yr Hen Galan; Bessie is very much a traditionalist so you’ll be served beer through a hatch which will be from a jug and an old-fashioned barrel.
+Bessie Davies, the late landlord of the Dyffryn Arms, had a large hand in ensuring that this tradition was upheld over the many years.
+Many locals often saw fit to head to her pub for a tipple or two at Yr Hen Galan; Bessie is very much a traditionalist so you’ll be served beer through a hatch which will be from a jug and an old-fashioned barrel.

 The Dyffryn Arms Pembrokeshire